ebrezadev/BMP280-Barometric-Pressure-and-Temperature-Sensor-C-Driver/README.md

 ## Mutual Exclusion

 In order to avoid race conditions, shared resources must be protected using mutual exclusion.
 I2C or SPI bus are shared resources and accessing them must be protected.
-Thread safety must be implemented either in the interface functions or in a gatekeeper RTOS task.
+Mutual exclusion is made possible with lock and unlock hooks (optional).

 ## HOW TO USE